 Having an antigen that most people do not have, or missing an antigen that most people do have, means that an individual has a rare blood type.

 According to the International Society of Blood Transfusion, if only 1 in 500 people are missing the same antigen as an individual, their blood type is rare.
 If only 1 in 1,000 people lack it, the individual’s blood type is very rare.

 In addition, scientists have identified 36 different blood group systems, some of which can cause problems with blood transfusions.

 Some of these rare blood types and blood group systems are distinctly more common in certain ethnic groups.
 The American Red Cross data below list the rare blood type and the ethnic group in which it is most common:

 - African American: U-negative and Duffy-negative blood types

-- Native American and Alaskan native: RzRz, also known as Rhnull or “golden blood”
+- Native American and Alaskan native: RzRz blood type

 - Pacific Island and Asian: JKnull blood type

-Blood types are based on the different antigens and proteins present on red blood cells.
+Experts base blood types on the different antigens and proteins present on red blood cells.
 To make sure that a transfusion supports an individual’s health instead of causing harm, there must be a good match between the donor’s blood type and that of the recipient.

 As an individual’s genetic background influences their blood type, looking at the most common blood type by race or ethnicity can help healthcare professionals acquire and effectively use the most suitable blood and blood products for individuals requiring blood transfusions.